lino-levan/tlpack/README.md

 ### Modules

-This bundler assumes that you are using the es6 and/or commonjs module syntax (You can use both).
+This bundler assumes that you are using the es6 module syntax (You can use both).

 This bundler also does not require specifying file extension.

-It also adds a * expression which removes the namespace

 ```js
 // import all functions (there should be no "export" statements in this file)